shdwcat/Inspectron/README.md

 InspectronGo(obj_character_base, obj_gui_base, "Characters and GUI");
 ```
 * The first parameter tells Inspectron which kind of instances to look for in the game world, using room coordinates.
 * The second (optional) parameter tells Inspectron which kind of instances to look for in the GUI layer.
-You can pass `undefined` if you don't want Inspectron to check for GUI instances.
+  * You can pass `undefined` if you don't want Inspectron to check for GUI instances.
-* The third (optional) parameter is simply a name for the debug overlay.
-You can set up different shortcut for inspecting different kinds of objects, so the name can help you remember which one is being shown (and will be listed in the Views menu at the top of the GameMaker debug overlay).
-If you don't pass a name, `"Inspectron"` will be used by default.
+* The third (optional) parameter is simply a name for the debug view.
+You can set up different gestures for inspecting different kinds of objects, so the name can help you remember which one is being shown (and will be listed in the Views menu at the top of the GameMaker debug overlay).
+  * If you don't pass a name, `"Inspectron"` will be used by default.
 * There is a fourth (optional) parameter, which can be a function that returns a name to display for a given instance.
 For example, if your characters have a `name` variable, you can pass `function (instance) { return instance.name; }`, and that `name` will be displayed in the Inspectron debug view, and in the dropdown to choose which instance to inspect if multiple are overlapping (see screenshots above).
-By default, Inspectron will show the numeric ID of the instance and the name of the GM object from the instance's `object_index` variable.
+  * By default, Inspectron will show the numeric ID of the instance and the name of the GM object from the instance's `object_index` variable (as seen in the screenshots above).

-## Customize Which Variables Inspectron Displays
+## Customize the Inspectron View for Different Objects

 The built-in variables that Inspectron can display automatically are convenient, but you'll likely want to make your custom variables on objects inspectable as well.
 Inspectron makes this very easy, by providing a [fluent API][fluent_api] to tell Inspectron what variables to display and how to display them.
 Inspectron will then take care of making the underlying `dbg_` function calls for you to display the Debug view.